 Submit an electronic Request for Public Information/Open Records.

 The sales tax rate is 8.25% with the City retaining 2%.
-For more information on tax rates, paying taxes and the breakdown on how they are used, please visit our Tax Department page.
-For tax payments or specific tax account data, please contact Dallas County.
+The Comptroller collects all sales taxes and distributes them monthly, less a 2% administration fee.
+The hotel occupancy rate is 7%.
+These are payable directly to the City and are due quarterly.
+For more information on tax rates, paying taxes, and the breakdown on how they are used, please visit our Tax Department page.
+For property tax payments or specific tax account data, please contact Dallas County.

 Please feel free to contact the City with any questions on the information provided here.
 For Financial questions, please email the Finance Department or call at 972-304-3691.
 For Public Information questions, please email the City Secretary or call at 972-304-3668.
 City Council members contact information can be found on our Meet the Council page.